 •Pupils identified as needing a more forensic level of reading intervention, on entry, through benchmarking and from the outcomes of the level 2 interventions, will access a more bespoke level of intervention

-Our Assistant Headteacher, Melanie Stevenson, is leading on our reading and phonics programme across the academy.
-We are currently developing our 5 year reading strategy of which we are in year 2.
+Our Literacy Lead, Melanie Stevenson, is leading on our reading and phonics programme across the academy. .

 We would encourage all parents to read with their child.
 To help develop your child's reading ability, there are age specific books which you can use from school or purchase for your child to read at home.
 The Barrington Stoke reading series will allow your child to read books that will develop their reading age over time.